 If Thundra gathers data synchronously through Lambda calls, it will create some delay to your Lambda function execution.
-Remediation is to enable asynchronous monitoring.
-You can check out this part of the documentation or start directly with our to learn how to set up asynchronous monitoring.
+Enabling asynchronous monitoring will remove this additional execution time and you can use Thundra without any overhead.
+We call this solution “zero overhead.”
+You can check out this part of our documentation to learn how to set up asynchronous monitoring.

 No. Once you set up asynchronous monitoring, our collector module will start to collect the monitoring data asynchronously.
 According to our benchmarks, we only add 2 ms to the invocation time on average.
-This is unique to Thundra and we are proud of it.
+This capability is unique to Thundra, and we are proud of it.

-If you need to send your data synchronously, it'll add a minimal overhead to your application.
-It's 5 ms on average.
-We are continuously working to reduce the overhead and you can see our latest benchmarks here.
+If you need to send your data synchronously, it will add minimal overhead to your application, which is 5 ms on average.
+We are continuously working to reduce overhead, and you can see our latest benchmarks here.

 No. Systems using synchronous monitoring should have a retry mechanism to make sure there is no data loss, as data sending may fail in some attempts.
-Retries result in latency or there could be data loss if there is no retry mechanism.
+Retries result in latency.
+If there is no retry mechanism, data loss could occur.
 Thundra solves these issues thanks to its asynchronous monitoring capability.

 Yes.
-By default, request and response of the invocation is not sent to Thundra.
-You can enable or disable it using environment variables.
-You can also manage to mask the objects, arguments, return values, local variables by serializing them using programmatic API.
-You can read more about it here.
+By default, requests and responses of invocations are not sent to Thundra.
+You can enable or disable this feature using environment variables.
+You can also manage masking objects, arguments, return values, and local variables by serializing them using programmatic API.
+You can read more about this topic here.

 Yes.
-Thundra doesn’t run along with your Lambda function; instead its tracing capabilities are injected to your function and log collection happens asynchronously through Amazon CloudWatch.
+Thundra doesn’t run along with your Lambda function; instead, its tracing capabilities are injected into your function and log collection happens asynchronously through Amazon CloudWatch.
 That’s why VPC rules don’t apply to Thundra with asynchronous monitoring.
-For all other unique advantages of asynchronous monitoring, check out our blog post: https://medium.com/thundra/4-reasons-why-you-should-publish-monitoring-data-async-in-aws-lambda-fd1e56473941
+For more information about all other unique advantages of asynchronous monitoring, check out our blog post: https://medium.com/thundra/4-reasons-why-you-should-publish-monitoring-data-async-in-aws-lambda-fd1e56473941

-In Thundra, API keys are required to send monitor data.
+In Thundra, API keys are required to send and monitor data.
 API keys are used for authentication, identifying requests, and applying rate limiting to the requests (as needed).
-In order to serve users better, we need to put a limit to number of requests per account.
-For now, the limit is set as 1000 requests per minute.
+In order to serve users better, we had to put a limit on the number of requests per account.
+For now, the limit is set as 1,000 requests per minute.

 In this case, the exceeding requests are simply dropped.
 If you are using synchronous monitoring, you will face HTTP errors.
 If you are using asynchronous monitoring, you will see the error logs in CloudWatch logs.

-When you doubled your limits without using tracing capabilities, you exceed a lot your allotment.
+When you double your limits without using tracing capabilities, you exceed your data or invocation allotment.
 That's why we restrict your Thundra usages.
-Until the next period of your plan, Thundra doesn't accept data and invocation.
-You can upgrade your plan from the billing page to continue using Thundra.
+Until the next period of your plan, Thundra won't accept data and invocation.
+You can upgrade your plan on the billing page to continue using Thundra.

-You can track your usages on the Report tab of billing page.
+You can track your usage on the Report tab of billing page.

-It takes 1-2 minutes to see your function’s monitor data in the application.
+It takes 1-2 minutes to see your function’s monitoring data in the application.

 Just join our Slack channel, we'll be glad to assist you.